mgerhardy/caveexpress/README.md

 CavePacker is a sokoban game.
 It's just a few days old and only the basic things are working.
 This was meant as an experiment on how easy it would be to create a totally different game with the CaveExpress code base.

-Btw.: Did I meantion that this is a sokoban game that could even support network based multiplayer gaming (well... it already does, just not activated)
+Btw.: Did I mention that this is a sokoban game that could even support network based multiplayer gaming (well... it already does, just not activated)

 ### License
 Code is released under the GPL3 and the game data is released